+855 (0) 86 665 567

 National Flag

 The flag of Cambodia symbolizes the country’s slogan: Nation, Religion, King.
-The two large blue stripes represent royalty and the center red stripe represents the nation.
+The two large blue stripes represent royalty and the center red stripes represent the nation.
 The image of the white temple stands for the nation’s religion.

 The system of transport in Cambodia, rudimentary at the best of times, was severely damaged in the chaos that engulfed the nation in the latter half of the 20th century.
 The country's weak transport infrastructure hindered emergency relief efforts, exacerbating the logistical issues of procurement of supplies in general and their distribution.
 Cambodia received Soviet technical assistance and equipment to support the maintenance of the transportation network.